OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 XING recognizes that any data provided by the User to XING is extremely important to the User, and XING shall therefore be particularly sensitive in handling such data.
 XING shall comply with all applicable legal provisions regarding data protection (German Data Protection Laws, European Data Protection Directives and any other applicable data protection legislation).
 In particular, XING shall not provide or otherwise disclose any personal data of the User to any third party without authorization.
 Details on XING's treatment of the User's data are set forth in the Data Protection Policy of XING accessible from each of the XING Websites.

 12\.
-Final Provisions
+Contractual Amendments, Price Changes, Final Provisions

 **12.1** XING reserves the right to amend these GTC at any time, without giving reasons, unless an amendment is unreasonable to the User.
 XING shall give due notice of any amendments of these GTC to the User.
 If the User does not object to the applicability of the revised GTC within six (6) weeks after receipt of said notice, the amended GTC shall be deemed to be accepted by the User.
 XING shall inform the User about the User's right to object and of the relevance of the objection deadline in said notice.

+**12.2** XING reserves the right to adequately increase the price of Premium Membership at most once per calendar year with effect from the start of a new renewal period following either the minimum usage period or the respective current renewal period.
+In such cases, XING will notify users accordingly at least six (6) weeks before the end of the minimum usage period or the respective current renewal period.
+If the User does not consent to this price increase, he or she can revoke it via the contact form, letter, fax or e-mail within three (3) weeks.
+Revoking the price increase is equivalent to the User cancelling his or her Premium Membership as of the end of his or her current minimum usage period.

-**12.2** Unless otherwise stated in these GTC, the User may submit all notices to XING using the contact form provided on each of the XING Websites, or by letter or fax.
+**12.3** Unless otherwise stated in these GTC, the User may submit all notices to XING using the contact form provided on each of the XING Websites, or by letter or fax.
 XING may send notices to the User by email, fax or post to the addresses given in the User’s current contact data in his or her user account.

-**12.3** If any provision of these GTC is, for any reason, invalid and/or unenforceable, the remaining provisions shall continue to be valid and enforceable to the fullest extent permitted by law.
+**12.4** If any provision of these GTC is, for any reason, invalid and/or unenforceable, the remaining provisions shall continue to be valid and enforceable to the fullest extent permitted by law.

-**12.4** The place of performance under these GTC shall be XING's main place of business.
+**12.5** The place of performance under these GTC shall be XING's main place of business.

-**12.5** Place of jurisdiction for merchants within the scope of the German Commercial Code (HGB) shall be the main place of business of XING.
+**12.6** Place of jurisdiction for merchants within the scope of the German Commercial Code (HGB) shall be the main place of business of XING.

-**12.6** These GTC and the contractual relationship shall be governed by German Law, excluding international private law and the provisions of the United Nations Convention on Contracts for the International Sale of Goods that have been adopted by German Law.
+**12.7** These GTC and the contractual relationship shall be governed by German Law, excluding international private law and the provisions of the United Nations Convention on Contracts for the International Sale of Goods that have been adopted by German Law.